MapChecking

 For this reason, open-source investigators may find MapChecking a valuable tool for verification.

 Input the address of an already verified location into the map interface.
-For simplicity of this demonstration, we will use only the image above of the event to demonstrate the tool’s features.
-However, you must do due diligence by looking at multiple images of the event you are investigating.
+For simplicity, we will use only the image above of the event to demonstrate the tool’s features.
+However, you must conduct due diligence by reviewing multiple images of the event you are investigating.

 We geolocated this area and found it in Democracy Square in Tel Aviv, at the intersection of Eli'ezer Kaplan Street and Giv'at HaTah̠moshet Street.
 The coordinates are 32.073368, 34.790295.